 The Hypothalamic-Pituitary-Gonadal Axis is the interplay of hormonal interactions that lead to the production of Testosterone and other interconnected hormones, including Testosterone Precursors such as Follicle-Stimulating Hormone and Luteinizing Hormone.
 Elevated Aromatase activity is an example of an HPG-Axis Problem that affects Testosterone Production, as is high cortisol from excess stress.

-There are a number of supplements and herbs that can be used to help maintain HPG Stability and normalized function, such as velvet bean (Mucuna pruriens), holy basil, Ginseng, Cordyceps, and Ashwagandha.
+There are some supplements and herbs that can be used to help maintain HPG Stability and normalized function, such as velvet bean (Mucuna pruriens), holy basil, Ginseng, Cordyceps, and Ashwagandha.
 Also, HRT Specialists can help you determine if you are suffering from any forms of Hormone Imbalance or Deficiency that can be controlled and treated.

 DHEA Vital for Testosterone and Sex Drive